 The research team setting-up equipment to monitor aeolian dust emission from the surface of Etosha Pan in northern Namibia.

-Giles contributes to the Preliminary Examination lectures on 'Geomorphology' for the 'Earth System Processes' core course.
-He also lectures on the 'Earth System Dynamics' core course and the 'Desert Landscapes and Dynamics' Option for the Final Honours School.
+I contribute to the Preliminary Examination lectures on 'Geomorphology' for the 'Earth System Processes' core course.
+I also lecture on the 'Earth System Dynamics' core course and the 'Desert Landscapes and Dynamics' Option for the Final Honours School.